-Opportunities for Autonomy and Private Space: The volunteer program runs from Monday to Friday each week, with evenings usually providing free time, as well as weekends.
-Enrichment activities organized by the program may include a Thai cooking workshop, a visit to Kao Sok National Park, and a kayaking tour to Ko Tapu.
-Students are also welcome to organize their own social activities on weekends.
+Other Opportunities: The volunteer program runs from Monday to Friday each week, with evenings usually providing free time, as well as weekends.
+Enrichment activities organized by the program may include a Thai cooking workshop, a visit to Kao Sok National Park, and a tour of Ko Tapu.
+Ocean swimming will not be allowed in any DukeEngage program.